-Product reviews influence purchasing decisions more than any other on-site element - products with 5+ reviews convert at 270% higher rates than products with none.
+Product reviews influence purchasing decisions more than any other on-site element.
+Products with 5 or more reviews convert at 270% higher rates than products with none.
 This guide covers how to view, manage, and respond to product reviews on Shopify, including what changed after Shopify updated its native review system in 2024.

 Can You Still Use Shopify's Built-In Product Reviews?